 “FREE Shipping on All IEW Products!”

-Are you trying to teach writing to several kids?
+Are you afraid to teach literature to your high school students?

 WHAT I FOUND:

 At first glance, I wasn’t sure about Janice Campbell’s new book, Excellence in Literature.
 But when I began reading the introduction and all the material available for high school students to use in literature studies, I was sold on the program.